FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

             @units = "degrees"
     ```

-!!! info ""NeXus definitions in `punx`"
+!!! info "NeXus definitions in `punx`"
     The program selects the NeXus definitions (set of nxdl.xml files) by itself.
 As of July 2025, only the official definitions from the NIAC repository are available.

     You may update the repository for the latest version via: